 In 2019 I came out with The Ultimate Cartoon Book of Book Cartoons, a collection of cartoons about books and bookstores by, literally, the world's greatest cartoonists (like Roz Chast, Sam Gross, Arnie Levin, Paul Noth, Ed Koren, George Booth, Danny Shanahan, Barbara Smaller, Liza Donnelly, P.C.
 Vey, Frank Cotham, Bob Mankoff, Julia Suits, John O'Brien, Chris Weyant, Michael Maslin, Nick Downes, Michael Shaw, Pat Byrnes, Robert Leighton, Peter Steiner, Jack Zeigler, David Borchart, Mick Stevens).
 I edited the book and wrote a introduction.
 By Princeton Architectural Press.

-Currently I teach writing at NYU and I've been creating a graphic novel based on the true story of the missing Sir John Franklin.
-It's a fictional diary from 1850.
+Other projects I have been currently working on include a cookbook for cats, a collection of portraits of literary giants and a sequel of sorts to my bestseller bookstores book called Footnotes from the Most Fascinating Museums (Chronicle Books, Spring 2024).
+I'm also creating a graphic novel based on the true story of the missing Sir John Franklin (a fictional diary from 1850.
 To enjoy working on that project I actually refitted my attic into an office that has the feel of a ship captain's quarters.
-Even the computers are refitted into old ship crates.
+Even the computers are refitted into old ship crates.).